Quantum algorithms for group convolution, cross-correlation, and equivariant transformations: Quantum implementation via convolution theorems

 \subsection{Performing group operations on quantum states}

-With the block encodings described above, we can apply linear group operations to an input state $\ket{x}$.
+With the block encodings described above, we can apply linear group operations to an input state $\ket{x}$ and leverage the runtime benefits of the quantum group Fourier transform to efficiently perform linear group operations.
 Here, we consider the case of group convolution, and note that other group operations can be performed by simple changes to the steps below.
 First, we show how to perform group convolution directly on an input state.

 \begin{prop}[Applying group convolution to $\ket{x}$] For a group $G$ of dimension $|G|$ which has irreducible representations of dimension no greater than $d_{\max}$, assume we are given oracle access to the convolution filter $m$ to form block encodings described in \Cref{lem:abelian_encoding} or \Cref{lem:nonabelian_encoding}.
 Furthermore, assume the filter $\hat{m}$ is normalized so that $|\hat{m}(\rho)_{ab}| \leq 1$ for all entries.
 Given a quantum state $\ket{x} = \sum_i x_i \ket{i}$ containing the input state $\vec{x}$ normalized such that $\|\vec{x}\|_2 = 1$, one can construct a state $\ket{\tilde{y}}$ which is $\epsilon$-close to the true normalized output $\vec{m} \circ \vec{x}$, \textit{i.e.,} $\|\ket{\tilde{y}} - \ket{\vec{m} \circ \vec{x}} \| \leq \epsilon$ where $\circ$ corresponds to one of the group operations delineated in \Cref{lem:conv_to_linear_comb}.
 This operation has a runtime that scales as $O( T_B \kappa d_{\max}/\|M\|)$ where $T_B$ is the runtime of the block encoding (which includes the dependence on $\epsilon$) of \Cref{lem:abelian_encoding} or \Cref{lem:nonabelian_encoding}, $\|M\|$ is the operator norm of $M$, and $\kappa$ is the condition number of $M$.